spyker77/skills/README.md

 This is a continuation of the original idea, only this time based on aiohttp + asyncio to further optimize speed and reduce hardware requirements.
 For example, the execution time of the query `frontend developer` took 147 secs and 324 secs for v2 and v1 respectively.

 # Coming soon...
 Hopefully, this will grow into a full-featured Django project.
 Potentially, hard-coded skills can be replaced by NLP, and the use of this service can be expanded beyond programming.
+Intermediate implementation is already here -> https://skillhunter-app.herokuapp.com/